 The accelerator pedal in a car affects the pull of the engine, which provides a forward force.
 The effect of a force on an object depends on its mass.
 The same force would cause more acceleration to an object of a small mass than that of a bigger mass.
+This is the same for all object, they need a force to be able to accelerate them

 If the forces acting on an object are balanced, it will either be at rest or moving at a constant speed.
 If the forces are unbalanced, the object will slow down or speed up and even start moving (if it was at rest previously).
 The result of unbalanced forces is called a net force.